ServiceStack/docs.servicestack.net/MyApp/_pages/auth/index.md

 ### ASP.NET Core Identity Auth now default from ServiceStack v8

-A significant change from **ServiceStack v8** is the adoption of the same ASP.NET Core Identity Authentication that's configured in Microsoft's default Projects templates in ServiceStack's new Project Templates.
+A significant change from **ServiceStack v8** is the adoption of the same ASP.NET Core Identity Authentication that's configured in Microsoft's default Projects templates is also used in ServiceStack's newest Project Templates.

 ## History of ServiceStack Authentication